WAITING FOR THE

 The material I use is called foamboard.
 Foamcore is one popular brand of this board.
 It's also known as poster board and by other trade names.
 It is used by picture framers as backing board when mounting photographs and artworks.
 I do a lot of picture framing of my own photographs so I always have the material on hand.
 However, a quick trip to a picture framers or art shop should solve the problem.
 If you are making filters for small refractors, the framer will probably have scraps that you can get for free.Foam board is a layer of polystyrene foam glued between two layers of thin cardboard.
 It is light, strong and durable.
 It is available in 5mm and 10mm thicknesses.
 I use the 5mm thickness.

 1. Cut seven square pieces of foam board, two small and five large.
 For telescopes up to 110mm diameter make the side of the square of the small pieces 2cm bigger than the diameter of your lens hood.
+To make a filter for a bigger telescope, it's better to glue two 5mm sheets together to make a 10mm thickness and make the length of the side of the square flange at least 5cm bigger than the telescope tube.
+This will make the filter flange assembly much more sturdy and robust.
+I have made a filter for an 8 inch cassegrain using this sandwich construction that is quite robust.
 The big pieces should be 3cm bigger than the small pieces.
 So for a 100mm diameter lens hood, the small squares should be 120mm on the side and the big piece 150mm on the side.

 Making the lens hood flange